keystonejs/keystone/docs/content/blog/embedded-mode-with-sqlite-nextjs.md

 ### Start your local server

-Run `yarn dev` at the root of your project.
+Run `npm run dev` at the root of your project.

 Next.js will start a local server for you at <http://localhost:3000>